F-gases Regulation

 Additionally, the aerosol industry has decreased its greenhouse impact related to Climate Change by 99% compared to the period prior to 1989 (yet, this goes unrecognised in the Kyoto Protocol which uses 1990 as a reference year).

-In 2002, FEA introduced a Code of Practice on HFC Use in Aerosols which voluntarily restricts the use of HFCs where there are no other [safe, practical, economic or environmentally] acceptable alternatives.
-The code is annually updated to include the latest results of the FEA voluntary scheme to monitor HFC use in production.
+In 2002, FEA introduced a Code of Practice on HFC Use in Aerosols which voluntarily restricts the use of HFCs where there are no other safe, practical, economic or environmentally acceptable alternatives.
+The voluntary Code of Practice continues to supplement the legal provisions.